Boot-Error/Sentience/content/culturalevents/runaway.md

 +++
 title = "Runaway"
 description = "Fashion is art and you, the canvas.
-From hair to makeup to dressing to confidence; everything matters once you're up on that stage.
-This event is for all the lovely ladies and gentlemen who know how to step up their looks and style!
-Participants will be given a theme and they will have to dress up according to it.
-So, are you up for the challenge?
-This individual event is for all fashion lovers; come on up and show us your Jalwa!" author = "" tags = [] date = 2019-03-01T19:31:30+05:30
+From hair to makeup to dressing to confidence; everything matters once you're up on that stage." author = "" tags = [] date = 2019-03-01T19:31:30+05:30